rodrigoramosrs/rodrigoramosrs/README.md

 ## 📚 Academic Information / Courses

 - Variety of computer courses 💻
-- .NET Development Course (From desktop to WEB) (Microsoft Partnership).🖥️
+- .NET Development Course (From desktop to WEB) (Microsoft Partnership) 🖥️
 - Bachelor's in Analysis and Systems Development 🎓

 ## 🚀 Strong Technical Knowledge